 Room To Grow

 As you can discern from the list, you can tell when certain teams were dominant.
 For example, South Carolina almost had 3 straight titles, then they fell completely out of contention.
 Vanderbilt and Virginia got to play each other 2 straight years.
-Vanderbilt later made it back and won (2019), but Virginia hasn't returned to date.
+Vanderbilt later made it to the CWS Finals in back-to-back years, winning in 2019) but losing in 2021.
+VA hasn't returned to date.

 Part of the allure of NCAA baseball is that any team can win at any point.
 In some cases, the dominant teams live up to expectations.
 Other times, an underdog rises through the ranks and surprises the field.
 This was the case for the 2018 winner, Oregon State.
 They were a #3 seed and their opponent, Arkansas, a #5 seed.
-At the end of the day, it comes down to which teams want it more.
-For up and coming teams, this recent trend gives hope that anyone can make it through.
+It comes down to which teams want it more.
+For up-and-coming teams, this recent trend gives hope that anyone can make it through.